edithturn/CKAD-training/namespaces/Readme.md

 # Create the pod in a specific namespace
 kubectl create -f pod-definition.yml --namespace=dev
 ```
-* We could add the name of the namespace into the yml file.
+* Adding the name of the namespace into the yml file.
 ```yml
 metadata:
   name: myapp-pod